-7e.
+7d.
 Staff Behaviour and Code of Conduct

 In general, pupils should be encouraged to discuss with their parents or guardians' issues that are troubling them.
-It may be appropriate to suggest that a pupil sees the Deputy Head (Pastoral).
+It may be appropriate to suggest that a pupil sees the Deputy Head or Assistant Head to discuss how they are feeling.
 Staff need to ensure that their behaviour does not inadvertently lay them open to allegations of abuse.
 They need to treat all pupils with respect and try, as far as possible, not to be alone with a child or young person.
 Where this is not possible, for example, in an instrumental music lesson, or sports coaching lesson, it is good practice to ensure that others are within earshot.
-Where possible, a gap or barrier should be maintained between teacher and child at all times.
-Any physical contact should be the minimum required for care, instruction or restraint.
+Where possible, a gap or barrier should be always maintained between teacher and child.
+Any physical contact should be the minimum required for care, instruction, or restraint.
 Staff should avoid taking one pupil on his/her own in a car.